 N’s happy enough playing football in PE.
-He has no choice obviously, but he’ll give all sports a go.
+He has no choice obviously, but he’s keen on lots of kids sports, a go.
 But he’s never really been keen to play at home.
 It’s always made it hard when he’s been with his cousin who is obsessed with football.
 They do come to a compromise and will play a bit of tennis and then some football.

 But he’d never go to football club, and has never been interested in playing anything organised.